-Published in the Journal of Occupational and Environmental Hygiene (JOEH), a new study revealed workers that are obese “may have significantly shorter endurance times when performing workplace tasks, compared with their non-obese counterparts.”
+Published in the Journal of Occupational and Environmental Hygiene (JOEH), this study reveals how workers with obesity “may have significantly shorter endurance times when performing workplace tasks, compared with their non-obese counterparts.”

-The study, which focused on industrial environments where tasks are repetitive and controlled, could also be applied to roles that require a certain level of stamina on a daily basis, such as that required in the public or uniformed services (including the fire service, military e.g. RAF, Army, Navy, HM Prisons); nursing; the postal/delivery service; and builders, for instance.
+The study focuses on industrial environments where tasks are repetitive and controlled.
+However, it could also apply to roles that require a certain level of stamina on a daily basis.
+This may include the public or uniformed services, such as the fire service and military.
+Furthermore, it may include nursing, the postal/delivery service and builders, for instance.

-The study was inconclusive as to what caused the lower levels of endurance; whether difficulty moving because of the worker’s heavier weight contributed to less stamina and more fatigue, or whether fatigue contributed to the weight gain.
+The study was inconclusive as to what causes lower levels of endurance.
+It may be due to difficulty when moving because of the worker’s heavier weight which contributes to less stamina and more fatigue.
+Alternatively, it may be that fatigue contributes to the weight gain.

-During physical activity your breathing can be pushed to its limit, and as you draw more air into your lungs your respiratory system can start to consume as much as 20% of available energy.
-This results in your breathing muscles, including your diaphragm and intercostal muscles between the ribs, starting to fatigue and steal oxygenated blood from your working limbs in order to support them.
+During physical activity your breathing will be pushed to its limit; even more so in people with obesity.
+As you draw more air into your lungs your respiratory system can start to consume as much as 20% of available energy.
+This results in your breathing muscles, including your diaphragm and intercostal muscles between the ribs, starting to fatigue.
+As a result, they ‘steal’ oxygenated blood from your working limbs in order to support breathing.
 This makes physical activity feel harder and induces a feeling of breathlessness.

-The good news is that your breathing muscles are just like any other muscle, so just as you’d train your calves or hamstrings to give you better endurance and strength for a particular sport or activity, you can also develop your breathing muscles using POWERbreathe to improve their strength and stamina which in turn reduces fatigue.
+The good news is that your breathing muscles are just like any other muscle.
+Just as you would train your calves or hamstrings to give you better endurance and strength for a particular sport or activity, you can also train your breathing muscles.